 Victims of dog attacks face serious physical injuries, permanent scarring, and emotional trauma.
-Our Virginia Beach dog bite lawyers represent innocent victims throughout Virginia including children, delivery drivers, postal workers, joggers, pedestrians, neighbors and anyone else attacked by a dog.
+Our personal injury lawyers represent innocent victims throughout Virginia including children, delivery drivers, postal workers, joggers, pedestrians, neighbors and anyone else attacked by a dog.

 Contact Richard Serpe if you’d like to schedule a free consultation to discuss your legal options.
 We are here to answer your questions and show you how the legal system can help.
 Call or text us anytime at 757-233-0009 or send us a quick email.

 What should I do after a Virginia Beach dog attack?

 - Get medical attention.
 If you are seriously injured, you should call 911 or seek help from a medical professional to protect your health.
 As far as personal injury claims go, having your injuries treated and documented by a medical professional will almost always be required.

 - Report the incident.
 Any dog that has bitten or attacked someone is a risk to the health and safety of the public and should be reported.
 The dog will also need to be quarantined and monitored for rabies.
 Animal Control’s investigative report can be incredibly helpful to your case.